learn-co-students/sinatra-user-auth-v-000/README.md

 #### Step 1: The Root Path and the Homepage

-First things first, let's set up our root path and our home page.
+First things first, let's set up our root path and our homepage.

 * Open up `app/controllers/application_controller.rb` and check out the `get '/'` route.
 This route should render the `app/views/home.erb` page with the following code: